20+ Interesting Games For Kids To Learn English

 • Teach a group of students various facial emotions and their wording, such as happiness, sleepy, angry, surprised, sad, and grumpy.

-• Play emotions-guessing game.
-You act out one of the emotions and tell kindergarteners to guess it.
-The kid who guesses it correct the first should act out and guess the next emotion.
+• To play the emotions-guessing game, you act out one of the emotions and tell kindergarteners to guess it.
+The first kid who guesses it right should act out and guess the next emotion.

 Playing these games forms an intimate human connection and bonding that technology cannot replicate.